-Good Samaritan Society Simla is the only facility we were able to find in Simla, Colorado.
-We gave this facility an overall grade of B. A grade in this range requires respectable marks in most areas.
-This nursing home truly has plenty of good features.
-We were also pleased to find that this facility didn't have any poor grades in any of the four major categories.
-Additional information about its category grades is available below.
+Good Samaritan Society Simla is a small non-profit facility located in Simla, Colorado.
+We awarded this nursing home an overall grade of B+.
+A score of this caliber requires solid marks in most areas.
+This place truly has plenty going for it.
+We also gave this facility impressive grades in all of our categories.
+More information about these categories can be found below.

 Good Samaritan Society Simla

 Updated Apr 1, 2023 by Nick Reese

 Get pricing and details on Simla senior living options.Get Pricing